 The usual lifestyle culprits also come into play relating to the state of your immune health.

-• Stress management – too much cortisol damages your immune system, plus stress severely impacts your digestion, which impacts your body’s ability to breakdown and absorb immunity-supportive nutrients.
+- Stress management – too much cortisol damages your immune system, plus stress severely impacts your digestion, which impacts your body’s ability to breakdown and absorb immunity-supportive nutrients.
 Learn to breathe deeply and meditate.
 I love the HeartMath™ system; it is easy to incorporate into your daily life and provides many health benefits, both mental and physical.

-• Add some exercise – also important for digestive health and reducing inflammation.
+- Add some exercise – also important for digestive health and reducing inflammation.
 Moderate regular exercise is recommended.
 Lack of physical activity and overwork impair immunity.

-• Get rid of the vices – alcohol, caffeine, smoking, and, especially, SUGAR.
-These all negatively impact sugar_season1your immune system.
+- Get rid of the vices – alcohol, caffeine, smoking, and, especially, SUGAR.
+These all negatively impact your immune system.
 The amount of studies that support the corroborate the negative impact of sugar on immune health is staggering!
 Just 1 or 2 tablespoons of sugar decrease your T-cells dramatically for 4-6 hours, leaving your immune system much more susceptible to invaders during that time.
 T-cells gobble up viruses and bacteria in your body, so you can see why it’s important to do everything you can to maintain the amount of T-cells you have on hand, especially at this time of year.
 With the holidays upon us, SUGAR SEASON IS DEFINITELY NOW OPEN.

-• Toxins – reduce your exposure to toxins in certain foods, such as white foods and grains – all of the things that cause inflammation.
+- Toxins – reduce your exposure to toxins in certain foods, such as white foods and grains – all of the things that cause inflammation.

-• Environment – maintain an orderly, pleasant living and working environment.
+- Environment – maintain an orderly, pleasant living and working environment.
 Of essential importance for those with very weak immunity is association with completely supportive people.
 Sunlight, clean, fresh air, and pure water strengthen immunity.
 If these are not available naturally, then water filters, full-spectrum lights, and air filters/ionizers are helpful.
 Avoid overexposure to dampness, and protect against other climactic extremes.

-• Get more quality sleep – as stated above, this cannot be emphasized more because it is so important.
+- Get more quality sleep – as stated above, this cannot be emphasized more because it is so important.

-• Improve your mental outlook – Positivity helps reduce stress.
+- Improve your mental outlook – Positivity helps reduce stress.
 The research on this is monumental!
 This is the foundation for immunity; gratitude and forgiveness are preliminary steps.
 Spiritual practices such as prayer, meditation, and visualization normally support the experience of continual renewal; such practices, however, can also weaken immunity if they are used to reinforce rigid thinking and habits.

-• heart from lemon dropped into water isolated on whiteHydrationdrink a minimum of twice your body weight in fluid ounces daily!
+- Hydration – drink a minimum of twice your body weight in fluid ounces daily!
 Even better, add a little lemon or lime in some of that water to ensure your system is alkaline, which will provide improved immunity support.
 Another important point about dehydration that many people are not aware of is that your body actually releases histamines when you are dehydrated.
 Histamines cause the mucus that leaves you suffering from nasal congestion!

 I could write a blog on each of these because all are that important.
 But today I am going to focus primarily on foods and nutrients that can help or hurt your immune system health.